stochasticHydroTools/libMobility/docs/source/index.rst

 libMobility: GPU Solvers for Hydrodynamic Mobility
 ==================================================

-libMobility is a C++ library with Python bindings offering several GPU solvers that can compute the action of the hydrodynamic mobility (at the RPY/FCM level) of a group of particles (in different geometries and boundary conditions) with forces and torques acting on them.
-The solvers are written in C++ and wrapped in Python.
+libMobility is a GPU-based software library implemented in C++ and usable from Python via bindings.
+It offers several solvers to compute the action of the hydrodynamic mobility (at the RPY/FCM level) of a group of particles (in different geometries and boundary conditions) with forces and torques acting on them.

 Functionality
 -------------